Kong/docs.konghq.com/app/_src/gateway/get-started/ai-gateway.md

 #### Request Transformations

-TODO: Clean up this
+Kong's AI Gateway also allows you to use AI technology to augment other API traffic.
+One example may be routing API responses through an AI language translation prompt before returning it to the client.
+Kong's AI Gateway provides two plugins that can be used in conjuction with other upstream API services to weave AI capabilities into API request processing.

-AI Request Transformer: The AI Request Transformer plugin uses a configured LLM service to transform and introspect the consumer's request body before proxying the request upstream.
+[AI Request Transformer](/hub/kong-inc/ai-request-transformer): The AI Request Transformer plugin uses a configured LLM service to transform and introspect the consumer's request body before proxying the request upstream.
 It extends the function of the AI Proxy plugin and runs after all of the
 AI Prompt plugins, allowing it to introspect LLM requests against a different LLM.
 The transformed request is then sent to the backend service.
 It requires the AI Proxy to be first configured.
 Once the LLM service returns a response, this is set as the upstream's request body.

-AI Response Transformer: The AI Response Transformer plugin uses a configured LLM service to introspect and transform the HTTP(S) response from upstream before sending it back to the client.
+[AI Response Transformer](/hub/kong-inc/ai-response-transformer): The AI Response Transformer plugin uses a configured LLM service to introspect and transform the
+HTTP(S) response from upstream before sending it back to the client.
 This plugin complements the AI Proxy plugin, facilitating introspection of LLM responses against a different LLM.
 Importantly, it adjusts response headers, response status codes, and the body of the response based on instructions from the LLM.
 The adjusted response is then sent back to the client.
 Similar to the AI Request Transformer,